gagolews/realtest/devel/sphinx/rapi/comparers.md

 ## Details

-Notable built-in (base R) comparers include [`identical`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/identical.html) (the strictest possible) and [`all.equal`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/all.equal.html) (can ignore, amongst others, round-off errors).
+Notable built-in (base R) comparers include [`identical`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/identical.html) (the strictest possible) and [`all.equal`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/all.equal.html) (can ignore, amongst others, round-off errors; note that it is an S3 generic).

 `ignore_differences` is a dummy comparer that always returns `TRUE`.
 Hence, it does not discriminate between anything.

-`identical_or_TRUE` is useful when comparing particular side effects, where is assumed that a value `TRUE` represents the occurrence of a condition, but without going into any details (e.g., some warning).

-`maps_identical_or_TRUE` propagates `identical_or_TRUE` on each element of a given named list (treated as an unordered set of key-value pairs) and aggregates the results.
+`sides_similar` is useful when comparing side effect lists.
+It defines the following semantic for the prototypical values:

+-   non-existent, `NULL`, or `FALSE` -- side effect must not occur,

+-   `NA` -- ignore whatsoever,

+-   `TRUE` -- side effect occurs, but the details are irrelevant (e.g., \'some warning\' as opposed to `"NaNs produced"`)

+-   otherwise, a character vector with message(s) matched exactly.

-You can define any comparer of your own liking: the possibilities are endless.
+You can define any comparers of your own liking: the possibilities are endless.
 For example:

--   a comparer for side effects based on regular expressions,
+-   a comparer for side effects based on regular expressions or wildcards (e.g., `".not converged.*"`),

 -   a comparer that tests whether all elements in a vector are equal to `TRUE`,

--   a comparer that verifies whether each element falls into a specified interval,
+-   a comparer that verifies whether each element in a vector falls into a specified interval,

 -   a comparer that ignores all the object attributes (possibly in combination with other comparers),